kotarou9/mocolib/README.md

 # mocolib

-A bot library for connecting to mocospace chats
+This library is for connecting to Mocospace chats.
+Sadly it is not well documented, but it includes an example bot.